GabeScott/standard-works-vault/General Conference/1998 April - Removing Barriers to Happiness.md

 # Removing Barriers to Happiness

-*By Richard G. Scott - Of the Quorum of the Twelve Apostles*
+By Elder Richard G. Scott - *Of the Quorum of the Twelve Apostles*

 *Given in the April session of the 1998 General Conference*

+>*Appreciation for ethnic, cultural, or national heritage can be very wholesome and beneficial, but it can also perpetuate patterns of life that should be set aside by a devoted Latter-day Saint.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1998/04/removing-barriers-to-happiness?lang=eng)